 - EPS (Expanded Polystyrenene) Food Trays, Food Cups, Egg Cartons

 Where are the Styrofoam pick up locations at UBC?

 The program currently includes 29 participating buildings with nine pick up locations throughout UBC Point Grey Campus.
 Waste Management picks up Styrofoam recycling from the following locations:

 |Life Sciences Centre||LSC Storesfirstname.lastname@example.org|

 |Michael Smith Labs||Dan Fayantemail@example.com|

-- Directly contact suppliers.
-Request that suppliers use alternative packaging or make the change to a more sustainable option.
+- Directly contact suppliers and request that they use alternative packaging or make the change to a more sustainable option..

 - Complete the Styrofoam-Questionnaire (PDF). which helps UBC work with our suppliers to reduce Styrofoam packaging.
 Please provide a list of products your lab currently receives in Styrofoam, and Supply Management will then negotiate for better packaging alternatives on your behalf.